awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 ### Allow a User to Get Information About Build Projects<a name="customer-managed-policies-example-batch-get-projects"></a>

-The following example policy statement allows a user to get information about build projects only in the `us-east-2` region for account `123456789012` for any build project that starts with the name `my`:
+The following example policy statement allows a user to get information about build projects in the `us-east-2` Region for account `123456789012` for any build project that starts with the name `my`:

 ```
 {